Association on American Indian Affairs

 Amici Brief

 Water Protectors have gathered, prayed, and camped on the banks of Lake Oahe in opposition to the Dakota Access Pipeline since the spring.
-On February 22, 2017, enforcement is being sent into the camps to remove all people at 2 p.m.
+On February 22, 2017, enforcement was sent into the camps to remove all people at 2 p.m.

 Scholarships